abhi-9810/AutoMate_The_Boring_Stuff/Pics_Grouping/README.md

 For Example (You can run this command for testing purposes, pics has been included with the output)

 ```
-python3 group_pics.py dataset f_dataset
+python3 group_pics.py dataset dataset_group
 ```

 ### Output

-1. You will get output in the folder you specified, in the form of differnt folders contining pics of same person grouped togehter.
+1. You will get output in the folder you specified, First folder will be 'all_faces_with_label' in this folder there will be different folders with (label as their name) and they will contain the faces of person with that label.
-2. For group pics, you will get different folder with the pics of the group.
+2. Then there will be many other folders with group or single pics of people in folder whose names are specified by the label of the person.

+### Issues
+1. It takes too much time 5-10 seconds per pic based on your computer architecture.
+2. It takes person with stylish specs and without as different, can't able to identify if the person is wearing stylish specs.

 ## Built With